GRAPHIC-Take Five: When China sneezes

 Alphabet (Google’s parent), due the following week, should also post higher revenues but a 1.7% earnings decline.

-Compare this with expectations for the S&P500 overall — 0.8% earnings decline and 4.4% revenue growth.
+Compare this with expectations for the S&P500 overall - 0.8% earnings decline and 4.4% revenue growth.
 The FAANGs also have led the U.S. equity bull run; just since October, shares in some of them are up 20-40%, versus 11% for the index.
-Any disappointments may sink more shares than just the FAANGs. -Investors gear up for “Cadillacs” of tech earnings
+Any disappointments may sink more shares than just the FAANGs. -Wall St Week Ahead-Hopes are high for tech stock ‘Cadillacs’; so are their prices -UPDATE 4-Netflix forecasts tough start to 2020; Disney+ going global

 3/EUROPEAN CAR CRASH World stocks celebrated the China-U.S. trade truce by speeding into a New Year rally.
 But European auto shares have crashed out on signs they will be first in the firing line if a trade war erupts with Washington.
 President Donald Trump’s latest threat to raise tariffs on car imports from the EU sent shivers down the spines of executives, who are already struggling with tough regulation, slowing demand in key markets and competition with electric vehicles.

-No surprise then that European auto shares skidded towards their biggest weekly fall since October, shedding 3.5%, even as the pan-European equity index returned to record highs.
+No surprise then that European auto shares skidded to their biggest weekly fall since August, shedding 3.9%, even as the pan-European equity index returned to record highs.
 In fact, auto shares have decoupled from Germany’s DAX index since late-2019, hitting 10-year lows relative to that benchmark.

 Making matters worse is another profit warning from Daimler, and a Citi ratings downgrade for Renault.
 Interestingly, auto sector earnings are expected grow almost 10% in Q4.
 But investors are bracing for nasty surprises.

+-Underperforming Euro auto shares reflect fear of new front in US trade wars -DAVOS-Trump threatens big tariffs on car imports from EU

-4/BOE-ING Britain leaves the European Union next week but the day will be little more than symbolic, given January 31 only marks the start of an 11-month period during which a new trade agreement will have to be thrashed out with the bloc.
+4/BOE-ING Britain leaves the European Union at the end of the week but the day will be little more than symbolic, given Jan.
+31 only marks the start of an 11-month period during which a new trade agreement will have to be thrashed out with the bloc.

 Of greater interest arguably, is Thursday’s Bank of England meeting - Mark Carney’s last as governor.
 The question is whether the BoE will join central bank peers in cutting interest rates.
 Economic growth and inflation took a hit from 3-1/2 years of Brexit uncertainty so a string of dismal data and dovish policymaker comment saw expectations for a cut swiftly build.